guebe/ACSC2024/fsvm2/README.md

 b')'0x304:199 seek(0x30a) if regb==regc
 ```

-Next fix the string length to uncover the rest of the algorithm needed to
+Next I fixed the string length to uncover the rest of the algorithm needed to
 recover the flag:

 ```console